gavinsimpson/au-viborg-gam-course/README.md

 ### Registration

-To register for the course, please contact Julie Jensen on jsj@anivet.au.dk.
+You can register for the course here: <https://events.au.dk/phdcoursegeneralizedadditivemodellingwithr>

 <!-- ### Slides